 "Swatting" once again happened at the Ortega Middle School when there was a call of a shooter going to the school.
-Many students feared this was going to happen again are all aware of having COVID-19. better protect the students in Alamcommon as a virus.
+Many students feared this was going to happen

 Then lastly at the end of February, Alamosa High School and other schools were put in a lockout when the police got a call of a possible student coming to school with a gun.